remochristen/dalai-2023/README.md

 - Fast Downward main repository: <https://github.com/aibasel/downward>

+## IPC 2023 Apptainer Recipes
+The optimal configuration of our planner requires LP support.
+To build the Apptainer recipe, you need an installer for CPLEX at a location available under $IPC_THIRD_PARTY.
+We use version 22.1.1 for the competition, but in theory any version of CPLEX should be fine.
+For the Apptainer recipe to work out of the box, the installer needs to be named as follows: cplex_studio2211.linux_x86_64.bin

 ## Tested software versions

 This version of Fast Downward has been tested with the following software versions: